Fengjian: Development

 Firmly were their blessings planted and established.

-The rulers of these vassal states, known as zhūhóu (諸侯 (many lords)), had a political obligation to pay homage to the king, but as the central authority started to decline during the Eastern Zhou dynasty, their power began to outstrip that of the royal house and subsequently the states developed into their own kingdoms, reducing the Zhou dynasty to little more than a prestigious name.
-As a result, Chinese history from the Zhou dynasty (1046–256 BC) to the beginning of the Qin dynasty has been termed a "feudal" period by many Chinese historians, due to the custom of enfeoffment of land similar to that in Medieval Europe.
-However, scholars have suggested that fengjian otherwise lacks some of the fundamental aspects of feudalism.
+The rulers of these vassal states, known as zhūhóu (諸侯 (many lords)), had a political obligation of fealty to the king, but as the central authority started to decline during the Eastern Zhou dynasty, their power began to outstrip that of the royal house and subsequently the states developed into their own kingdoms, reducing the Zhou dynasty to little more than a prestigious name.
+As a result, Chinese history from the Zhou dynasty (1046–256 BC) to the beginning of the Qin dynasty has been termed a "feudal" period by many Chinese historians, due to the custom of enfeoffment of land similar to that which was alleged by many scholars to have existed in Medieval Europe.
+However, scholars have suggested that fengjian otherwise lacks some of the fundamental aspects of the so-called 'feudalism' (for the debate concerning whether any one such system existed in Europe in the first place and if there existed any 'fundamental' traits it was supposed to have, see Susan B. Reynolds).

 Each fengjian state was autonomous and had its own tax and legal systems along with its own unique currency and even writing style.
 The nobles were required to pay regular homage to the king and to provide him with soldiers in a time of war.
 This structure played an important part in the political structure of the Western Zhou which was expanding its territories in the east.
 In due course this resulted in the increasing power of the noble lords, whose strength eventually exceeded that of the Zhou kings, leading to dwindling central authority.
 The vassal states started to ignore the orders of the Zhou court and fight with each other for land, wealth and influence, which eventually disintegrated the authority of the Eastern Zhou into the chaos and violence of the Warring States period, where the great lords ended up proclaiming themselves as kings.